-Become familiar with “methylcobalamin”, read vitamin labels to see whether that is the vitamin B12 form in the supplement.
+Become familiar with “methylcobalamin”, read vitamin labels to see whether that is the vitamin B12 form in the supplement you are buying.

 Normal nerve cell activity and tissue formation are provided by vitamin B12.
-Methylcobalamin is the only form of B12 that can be used by the central nervous system.
+Methylcobalamin is the only form of B12 that your central nervous system can use.
 Other forms of B12 must be converted to methylcobalamin.
 In the conversion some cyanocobalamin gets lost.
-This is because the liver can’t completely transform the common B12 forms into the superior methylcobalamin form.
+This is because your liver can’t completely transform the common B12 forms into the superior methylcobalamin form.

 When you buy from links on my site it helps support my site.
 Thank you, in advance.

-Methylcobalamin is effective in providing healthy brain and spinal cord support.
+Methylcobalamin is effective in providing you with healthy brain and spinal cord support.
 It is required for your DNA to accurately replicate, and it’s needed for the production of S-adenosyl-L-methionine (SAMe).

 There are many advertisers who sell cyanocobalamin and make it sound effective despite the fact it’s not as effective as methylcobalamin.
 I trust you will buy what is most beneficial.

 Methylcobalamin is the active form of vitamin B12.
-It can be used by the central nervous system and works immediately.Years ago a doctor put me on antidepressants, “to help your neurotransmitters.”
+It can be used by your central nervous system and works immediately.Years ago a doctor put me on antidepressants, “to help your neurotransmitters.”
 The side affects were weight gain and hair loss.
 (What’s more depressing than weight gain and hair loss?)
 When I found B12 and began replacement my depression went away.
 It wasn’t the first symptom of low vitamin B12 to go away, but, though it took longer to resolve, my depression did go away.